-15. AWARDS TO PERSONS IN SERVICE OF THE STATE
+14. AWARDS TO PERSONS IN SERVICE OF THE STATE

-The Auditor General normally identifies businesses that have directors, etc. who are in the services of the state on their CAATS report.
+The Auditor General normally identified businesses that have directors, etc. who are in services of the state on their CAATS report.
 The Municipality does not have access to this website, but we use the MBD4 declaration form together with the CSD website to confirm persons in service of the state.
-No person with whom we did business during the period was identified as a person in service of the State.
+No persons with whom we do business during the period was identified as a person in service of the State.

-16. VIREMENTS
+15. VIREMENTS